module Froc:Functional reactive programmingsig..end

 dependencies change.

-Most functions returning behaviors take an optional eq
+Most functions returning behaviors take an optional eq argument,

 which gives an equality function on the value of the resulting